 Use the Haymarket affair to illustrate the growing class conflicts in industrial America and to highlight the debates over how American workers should respond to the new industrial conditions.

-Conduct a class debate over the following topics: for example, Concentrations of Wealth Harm America, The Organization of Labor into Unions Is Dangerous, A Populist Prescription for Social Reform, A New Industrial South Is Rising; readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
+Conduct a class debate on topics such as Concentrations of Wealth Harm America, The Organization of Labor into Unions Is Dangerous, A Populist Prescription for Social Reform, and A New Industrial South Is Rising; readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have the students read selections from Thorstein Veblen’s The Theory of the Leisure Class (1899) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.